Webulux

-How Checkout Layout Shifts Kill CVR (The Rage-Click Epidemic)
+How Checkout Layout Shifts Kill Shopify CVR

 Most eCommerce brands relentlessly track their cart abandonment rates, tweaking pricing strategies and shipping thresholds to keep users in the funnel.
 Yet, they remain completely blind to the "rage clicks" and accidental misclicks happening at the exact moment of purchase.
 You do not have a pricing problem.
 You have an unstable interface.
 If you want to stop losing high-intent buyers, you must understand how checkout layout shifts kill CVR.
+Checkout layout shifts are one of the most expensive technical problems found during a professional Shopify CRO audit.

 The Rage Click and the Shifting DOM